hindman/optopus/README.md

 in the usage or help text.
 A related need is for Opts that apply only under specific conditions that must be determined at runtime.
-Although the latter is achievable via argparse — just wrap parts of the argparse setup code in the needed conditional logic — Optopus will support such behaviors via simple API configurations.
+Although the latter is achievable via argparse — just wrap parts of the argparse setup code in the needed conditional logic — Argle will support such behaviors via simple API configurations.

 #### Relaxed parsing modes